straydogstudio/film_roll/README.md

 ##UPDATE

+* Two new features have been added:
+  - FilmRoll now supports positioning.
+You can specify a position of 'left', 'right', or 'center' (the default.)
+The active child element will be moved to the left, right, or center of the visible window.
+There is also an offset option which will bump the position left (negative) or right (positive) by the specified number of pixels if you need it.
+(4/13/2015)
+  - If the child elements are smaller than the visible window, they are now shuttled back and forth, but they are _NOT ROTATED_ unless the force_rotate option is specified (see the third carousel on the [demo page](http://straydogstudio.github.io/film_roll).)
+In addition, the previous / next buttons are hidden, unless the force_buttons option is specified.
+(4/13/2015)
+  - Thanks to [prashantsani](https://github.com/prashantsani) for asking for, clarifying, and testing these features.
 * The recent TouchSwipe support disabled all links inside the carousel.
 This has now been fixed in [0.1.15](https://github.com/straydogstudio/film_roll/releases).
 Thanks to [EmrahAkdeniz](https://github.com/EmrahAkdeniz) for reporting it.
+(3/15/2015)

 ##Features